CERTIFICATED / TEACHERS

 SALARY

 SFUSD offers competitive salaries determined by experience, education level, and credentials.
-Starting salary for new credentialed teacher (no prior experience) is $63,458, and teachers may also qualify for additional incentives.
+Starting salary for new credentialed teachers (no prior experience) is $75,918.74, and non-credentialed teachers is $66,340.
+Teachers may also qualify for additional incentives.
 For more information, take a look at our Salary & Benefits page.

 Equity-Based Incentives